craigbuckler/pagehit-sequelize/README.md

 [Docker](https://www.docker.com/) and Docker Compose are required.
 Enter `docker-compose up` to build and launch MySQL, Adminer, NGINX, and Node.js development containers.

+Execute `init.sql` using MySQL tools or [Adminer](http://localhost:8080/) once the MySQL container has started.

 Once started, [load any page](http://localhost:8888/) to test four methods of adding a hit counter:

 * <http://localhost:8888/page-svg.html>